Alereik/MatrixCalculator/README.md

 # MatrixCalculator
 A matrix calculator for solving linear algebra problems primarily through the use of elementary row operations.

+The matrix elements are whole number and fraction string literals, not doubles or floats.
+The operations performs on these matrices is not limited by the size of a given matrix(Although computation time increases the larger they become).

+The following can be computed for a given matrix of appropriate dimensions.
+  - Reduced Row Echelon Form
+  - Adjoint
+  - Inverse through row reduction
+  - Inverse through adjoint method
+  - Transpose
+  - Upper Triangular Form
+  - Determinant
+  - Null Space

-MatrixStringBuilder - Creates strings that visually represents matrices and augmeneted matrices that can be printed to the console.
+MatrixStringBuilder - Creates strings that visually represents matrices, augmeneted matrices, and null space displays that can be printed to the console.

 ElementOperator - Performs basic arithmetic operations on elements of a matrix.